authorjoymas/authorjoymas/content/rpg/rpg_char/rpg_char6a.md

 **Characteristics**

-Now your index card representing your culture should have a title, a Motivation, an Aspect and a Weakness.
+Now your index card representing your culture should have a title, a Motivation, and a Weakness.
 Next, you will need to add up tp six characteristics.
 Characteristics are words or very short phrases that either describe part of the composition of a unit or a quality of the unit.
 (For a culture card, we will only need to include words and phrases that describe the quality of the unit.)
 Characteristics can be free-form, so you can be as creative as you like.

 Number your characteristics starting from 6 at the top.